fuelviews/laravel-sabhero-articles/README.md

 php artisan migrate
 ```

-## Attach Sab Hero Blog panel to the dashboard
+## Attach SabHero Blog panel to the dashboard
-You can attach the Sab Hero Blog panel to the dashboard by adding the following code to your panel provider:
+You can attach the SabHero Blog panel to the dashboard by adding the following code to your panel provider:
 Add `SabHeroBlog::make()` to your panel passing the class to your `plugins()` method.

 ```php